jembi/openhim-mediator-engine-java/README.md

 ```

 Although deciding on when to instantiate actors ultimately depends on your own implementation, we follow the convention of using per-request (`actorOf` used within the request context) for any actors that require any state that's specific to the request and single instance actors (startup actors and `actorSelection`) otherwise.

+## Error Handling Strategies
+By default, if an unhandled exception occurs in an actor then the request handler will automatically respond to the client with a 500 status.
+However this does not apply to single instance actors (startup actors); for these the default Akka supervisor strategy will be used, meaning that Akka will attempt to restart the actor.

+You can also override the error handling strategies in any of your own actors (both per-request and single instance); see the [Akka documentation](http://doc.akka.io/docs/akka/2.3.8/java/fault-tolerance.html).

 # License
 This software is licensed under the Mozilla Public License Version 2.0.